Fourteen magazines with my name on the cover.

 Like many others, I went through a stage where I wrote and wrote, but nothing sold.
 From around 1986 to 1989, I wrote countless short stories, none of which sold.
 It's not easy, since the pro markets I was submitting to publish less than 1% of what they receive.
 Then, late in 1988, it all came together, and I sold eight stories in the next two years.
 Recently I pulled out all the old stories that hadn't sold - 47 of them! - and spent two days reading over them.
 They were horrible!
 In the end, I found one good one (which I've since rewritten), three that are possibly salvageable, and 43 that were ... well ... think Fahrenheit 451.

-I've been a full-time writer and editor for many years, with five books and 1514 published articles in 146 different publications.
+I've been a full-time writer and editor for many years, with eight books and 1540 published articles in 146 different publications.
 My first published article was in 1977, when I was 17.

 All eight of my books.